• Menu

 Palazzo Barberini - ceiling - Pietro da Cortona

-• La Fornarina by Raphael
+• Raphael’s La Fornarina

-• Judith Beheading Holofernes and Narcissus by Caravaggio
+• Caravaggio’s Judith Beheading Holofernes and Narcissus

-• Venus and Adonis by Titian
+• Titian’s Venus and Adonis

-• The Portrait of Henry VIII by Hans Holbein
+• Hans Holbein’s Portrait of Henry VIII

 Palazzo Barberini - Caravaggio - Judith and Holofernes

-Getting to the Palazzo Barberini
+Getting to Palazzo Barberini

-• Metro: Barberini station (line A)
+• Metro: Barberini station (Line A)

-Unlimited access to public transport is included in the Omnia Card and Roma Pass.
+Unlimited public transport access is included with the Omnia Card and Roma Pass.
+Learn more here.

-Admission tickets are for Palazzo Barberini are:
+Ticket Prices for Palazzo Barberini

-• Full price: 10 €
+• Full price: €15

-• Reduced price (EU nationals aged 18-25): €2
+• Reduced price (EU citizens aged 18-25): €2

 • Free for visitors under 18

-👉 Skip the lines: book your tickets and visits in Rome!
+Skip the lines: book your tickets and tours in Rome!

-the best mid-range hotels
+Best mid-range hotels

 Credits